🔄

 The goal of soundproofing is sound isolation.
 Whether you’re trying to keep the noise from a busy street out of your home office or prevent your home theater’s sound from disturbing the rest of the house, you’re dealing with soundproofing.
 It’s a much more involved process than acoustic treatment because it requires modifying the structure of the room itself.
 This means working with dense, heavy materials and paying close attention to every potential leak, from the walls to the windows and doors.

-Blocking Sound vs. Absorbing It
+The Key Difference: Blocking vs. Absorbing Sound

 The most important distinction to grasp is that soundproofing blocks sound, while acoustic panels absorb it.
 Acoustic panels are designed to soak up sound waves bouncing around inside a room, which reduces echo and improves sound clarity.
 They make a room sound better.
 Soundproofing, on the other hand, creates a barrier that sound energy can’t easily penetrate.
 It’s about preventing sound from traveling between two different spaces.
 You could have a room with perfect acoustics that still has terrible soundproofing, meaning you can hear every conversation from the next room.